 - Discover more about some of the animal kingdom’s smallest and most misunderstood creatures at the offbeat Museum of World Insects and Natural Wonders.

-– Chat with a monk and admire the gleaming white chedis at Wat Suan Dok, join free meditation classes, and stroll through the pretty gardens.
+- Chat with a monk and tour the amazing Wat Suan Dok, join free meditation classes, and stroll through the pretty gardens.

 - Enjoy a sense of tranquillity, nice views, lots of greenery, and rare flowers at the scenic Huay Kaew Arboretum.

 - Stroll through the Princess Mother’s Health Garden.

 - Take a peek at the beautifully landscaped grounds of Chiang Mai University; bicycles are available to rent for easier explorations.
 Don’t miss the picturesque Ang Kaew Reservoir within the university complex.

 - Check out Minimal Gallery and Jojo Kobe Art Gallery for interesting collections of artwork.

 - Take a break in one of the area’s cute cafes.